-Ian McCaig is the Chief Executive of First Utility, the UK's largest independent energy company.
-He was previously Chief Executive at lastminute.com from 2003-2011.
-Before that he worked at Nokia across various international roles and spent his early career in the IT industry.
-He is a member of the Board at VisitBritain and of the NSPCC's National Fundraising Committee.
+Ian McCaig was Chief Executive of First Utility, the UK's largest independent energy company, from 2011 to 2017.
+Prior to that he was Chief Executive at lastminute.com where he spent eight years.
+Previously Ian had worked at Nokia across various international roles in Europe and Asia, having spent his early career in the IT and Telecoms industries.
+He is a member of the Board of the British Tourist Authority and of the NSPCC's National Fundraising Committee.
 Ian chairs English Heritage's Audit and Risk Committee.

 Kunle Olulode is the Director of Voice4Change, an umbrella Black and Minority Ethnic (BME) organisation representing over 400 BME charity community groups across England.
 He is also a curatorial, programme and audience development advisor to a wide range of cultural institutions including the British Library, the Victoria and Albert Museum, Wellcome Collection, Yorkshire Sculpture Park and the Catalan Institute in London.
 Possessing a keen interest in film, he has been part of the British Film Institute’s African Odyssey programming team for several years.
 He was previously UK Creative Director and producer with the Catalan live entertainment company Mas i Mas in Barcelona.
 With wide-ranging experience of policy development in the equalities and policy field, Kunle is a valued member of the Cabinet Office’s Democracy Council, which is currently overseeing events commemorating the 100th anniversary of the Representation of the People Act.